Basters

-The Basters (also known as Baasters, Rehobothers, or Rehoboth Basters) are a Southern African ethnic group descended from Cape Coloureds and Nama of Khoisan origin.
+The Basters (also known as Baasters, Rehobothers, or Rehoboth Basters) are a Southern African ethnic group descended from Nama people of Khoekhoe origin and Europeans.
 Since the second half of the 19th century, the Rehoboth Baster community has been concentrated in central Namibia, in and around the town of Rehoboth.
 Basters are closely related to Afrikaners, Cape Coloureds, and Griquas of South Africa and Namibia, with whom they share a largely Afrikaner-influenced culture and Afrikaans language.
 Other groups of similar mixed ethnic origin, living chiefly in the Northern Cape, also refer to themselves as Basters.

 The name Baster is derived from "bastaard", the Dutch word for "bastard" or "mongrel".
 While some people consider this term demeaning, the Basters reappropriated it as an ethnonym, in spite of the negative connotation.
 Their 7th Kaptein is Jacky Britz, elected in 2021; he has no official status under the Namibian constitution.
 The Chief's Council of Rehoboth was replaced with a local town council under the new government.

-45,629 Namibians identified as Basters in the 2023 Census.
+In the 2023 Census, 45,629 Namibians identified as Basters.
 Survival of the Baster culture and identity have been called into question in modern Namibia.
 Modern Namibia's politics and public life are largely dominated by the ethnic Ovambo and their culture.
 Baster politicians and activists have called Ovambo policies oppressive towards their community.